Data Binding in Blazor DateTimePicker Component

-This section briefly explains how to bind the value to the DateTimePicker component in the below different ways.
+This section explains how to bind values to the DateTimePicker component in the following ways.

 • One-Way Data Binding